gregvw/FEniCS-examples/README.md

 ---

-'quantum_dot.py' computes the ground state in a hemispherical quantum dot using the imaginary time step method with repeated Cholesky solves via PETScLUSolver
+'quantum_dot.py' computes the ground state in a hemispherical quantum dot using the inverse iteration with repeated Cholesky solves via PETScLUSolver